Kagan Publishing & Professional Development

 Portraits of Character are easy-to-read stories that are just a few pages long.
 They feature everyday heroes as well as celebrities.
 Each story highlights an extraordinary display of character.
 In th1 more

 Portraits of Character are easy-to-read stories that are just a few pages long.
 They feature everyday heroes as well as celebrities.
 Each story highlights an extraordinary display of character.
-In this story, Matthew Brooks saves his cousin from drowning.
+In this story, Daddy Bruce Randolph feeds the hungry.
 After reading the story, use the Thinking Questions to have students discuss in pairs or teams.
-For example, “What kind of courage did Matt and his family show?”
+For example, “Why do you believe Daddy Bruce wants to give away most of his money before he dies?”
 Use the Writing Ideas to have students write and share their writing with teammates or classmates.
-For example, “Write about a time in your life when you were courageous.”
+For example, “Suppose you were 75 years old and had a great deal of money.
+Write a paragraph stating how you would like your money spent before and after your death.”
 Develop students’ character as well as thinking, reading, writing, and discussion skills as students read and reflect on this portrait of character.

 • Grades: 3-8